Damp, Mould & Bathroom Problems: The Complete UK Homeowner's Guide [2026]

 More than 80% of UK housing was built before 1990, and a large share of that is solid-wall, single-glazed, or under-ventilated by modern standards (ONS housing stock data, 2023).
 Warm moist air from showers and cooking condenses on cold internal surfaces, and the resulting mould is not a hygiene failing, it's a building-physics problem.
 A blocked soil stack or a blocked drain behind a kitchen wall can also cause penetrating damp that looks identical to condensation mould from across the room.

-Tell us about your job and we will match you with the right professional for Small Refurbishment Projects.
+Tell us about your job and we will match you with the right professional for Silicone and Sealing Work.

 Can you remove mould from walls yourself?
 When anti mould paint works and when it doesn't